 - As an online student, you may choose to pursue internship or fieldwork opportunities to gain valuable hands-on experience.

-- Learn from experienced, diverse and world-renowned faculty members with a wide variety of anthropological expertise.
+- Learn from the WSU College of Arts and Sciences’ experienced, diverse and world-renowned faculty members with a wide variety of anthropological expertise.

 - WSU anthropology students and faculty have published fascinating research that has received a national spotlight, including the discovery of an ancient tattooing implement and the uncovering of new evidence of tobacco use by Native American tribes, among other contributions.